swertz/momemta.github.io/docs/in-depth/calling-momemta.md

 MoMEMta weight(my_config);
 ```

-> *MoMEMta is instantiated using a `Configuration` object, describing a fixed configuration: parameters cannot be modified at this stage, the execution flow of the computation is fully fixed.
-Parameters can be changed in the ConfigurationReader, and a new `MoMEMta` instance must then be constructed by calling `ConfigurationReader::freeze()` again.*
+> *MoMEMta is instantiated using a `Configuration` object, describing a frozen configuration: parameters cannot be modified at this stage, the execution flow of the computation is fully fixed.
+Parameters can however be changed in the ConfigurationReader, and a new `MoMEMta` instance must then be constructed by calling `ConfigurationReader::freeze()` again.*

 The weight can finally be computed by calling the [`computeWeights()`](https://momemta.github.io/MoMEMta/dev/classMoMEMta.html#a7022a8573e8232c75cda198f59a64cbe) method of the MoMEMta object, passing the observed particles as arguments: